TPZgus/ZoneSight/README.md

 The script now automatically handles large audio files by splitting them into smaller chunks before processing.
 This allows for processing of files that would otherwise exceed the API's content size limit.
 The process is transparent to the user and doesn't require any additional steps.

+## Multi-Speaker Support and Diarization

+The Competency Extractor now supports multi-speaker analysis through diarization.
+When you run the script with the `--diarize` flag, it will:

+1. Identify different speakers in the audio recording.
+2. Transcribe the audio with speaker labels.
+3. Analyze competencies for each identified speaker separately.
+4. Generate a report that includes speaker-specific insights and an overall analysis.

+It will be interesting to experiment with different formats of output for multi-speaker analyses.

-## Longer Test Output
+## Longer Test Output and Multi-Speaker Discussion Example

 We've included a more comprehensive example output in the `longer_test_report.html` file.
 This report showcases a more detailed analysis of student competencies based on a longer audio sample.
-To view this report:
+Same for a report generated from a 7-min multi-speaker recording (included in the repo).
+To view these reports:

-1. Open the `longer_test_report.html` file in your web browser.
+1. Open the `longer_test_report.html` or the 'multi_speaker_test_report.hmml' file in your web browser.
-2. You'll see a detailed transcript of the student's response, followed by in-depth insights into various competencies such as Growth Mindset, STEAM Interest, Creativity, Adaptability, Problem Solving, and more.
+2. You'll see a detailed report of each type, depending on the input audio.
 3. Each competency section includes:
    - Evidence of competency development
    - Areas for improvement
    - Specific examples from the transcript
-4. The report concludes with an overall assessment of the student's competency development.
+4. The report concludes with an overall assessment of the student(s) competency development.
+If it's a multi-speaker deal, it will label the speakers in the report.

-This longer test output demonstrates the tool's capability to provide nuanced and comprehensive insights into student competencies based on more extensive input.

 ## Notes and Recommendations